oneki/oneki.github.io/docs/overview/getting-started/008_error-handling.md

 - The ones throwed during the rendering of a component.
 To handle this type of errors, React recommends to implement **[Error Boundaries](https://reactjs.org/docs/error-boundaries.html)**
 - The standard ones throwed by your javascript code (try/catch) or returned by the server

-This step consists of handling these type of errors.
+This step consists in handling these type of errors.

 ## Final result